shivanshsinghal107/Python-Things/README.md

 ### YouTube Downloader (A Python GUI app)
 I built a python GUI app to download YouTube videos on my local computer, which is basically a **YouTube Downloader**.
-Firstly, I built YTD with `tkinter`, then I learned `PyQt5` & qt designer and built another YTD having a nice looking GUI, and which finally concluded my project and learnings.

 ### `PyQt5` YTD
 Technologies used: ***PyQt5, pytube, urllib***